RoelKroes/TBTracker-RX/README.md

 The sketch uses several libraries.
 Some will probably already be installed in your Arduino IDE but if not, follow the directions below:

 - ArduinoJson library (install from the library manager)
+- Adafruit_SSD1306 library (install from the library manager)
 - Adafruit_GFX library (install from the library manager)
 - Adafruit_BusIO library (install from the library manager)
 - Radiolib library (install from the library manager)